 Recently I was asked “How do you afford to go travelling all the time?”
 Simple… I don’t afford it, I just don’t spend my money on things that aren’t travel.
 Planning a backpacking trip for a lot of people never gets further than the first financial hurdle; it often seems like a pipe dream that will cost a fortune or require you to either be a superstar English teacher, offer translation services, or learn to be a blogger first.
 NOT true!
-Saving for a backpacking trip can be as easy as looking for cheap airfare, cheap accommodation, not eating out too often or thinking twice about buying that new jacket.
+Saving for a backpacking trip can be as easy as looking for cheap airfare, cheap accommodation, finding the best backpack for travelling, not eating out too often or thinking twice about buying that new jacket.
 I’ve always been an awful saver, my whole life I’ve pretty much spent more than I’ve earned every single week… but that’s never stopped me backpacking.

 How to Save for a Backpacking Trip in 10 Simple Steps

 1. Leave your money in the bank.
 Cash burns a hole in anyone’s pocket and notes soon become spare change… and spare change soon becomes chocolate bars.
 Open a savings account and have your wages, allowance or gambling winnings paid into it.
 Transfer over only what you need.
 With most banks this can take 2-3 days, removing the temptation of impulse buys.